 Paragraphs IG2.56 to IG2.58 provide guidance for applying the requirements of paragraphs 2 and 3 of the instructions for completing Form 47 in the PRA rules.
-They are only applicable to long-term insurance business.
+They are only relevant to long-term insurance business.

-IG2.56 (SORP 214) New life insurance premiums are defined in the PRA rules as following:
+IG2.56 New life insurance premiums are defined in the PRA rules as following: